Remarkable upper bounds for interpolation error constants on triangles: Numerical verification using INTLAB

 to show that a given real number $\lambda'$ is an upper bound of the eigenvalues of a finite-dimensional generalized eigenvalue problem, it is sufficient to show the positive definiteness of the real symmetric matrix $\lambda'B-A$.

-There are various ways to perform the numerical verification method on a computer; however, for portability and ease of programming, we utilized INTLAB, which is developed as a toolbox for MATLAB.
+There are various ways to perform numerical verification on a computer.
+For portability and ease of programming, we utilized INTLAB, which is a toolbox for MATLAB.
 For more information on INTLAB, see \cite{Rump2,MooreKearfottCloud}.
 In the numerical verification method, variables are given as intervals.
 In INTLAB, the function {\tt isspd()} is used to verify the positive definiteness of a symmetric matrix whose components are given as intervals.